 So, we tend to be a sexual bunch, which is okay.

-I should note at this point that there have been negative results in regards to bipolar disorder and hypersexuality too.
+I should note at this point that there have been negative results in regard to bipolar disorder and hypersexuality, too.
 So, things that one might expect to find in hypersexuality are sometimes missing in people with bipolar disorder.
 This is usually the case when the numbers in the study are small.
 It does point out the continued importance of understanding that we are all different, however.

 Hypersexuality and Bipolar Disorder — The Lowdown